jku-win-dke/AISA-KG-Prolog-Mapper/at.jku.dke.aisa.mapperA/readme.md

 ### Prolog facts
 The Prolog facts are generated and saved to a file at runtime by processing the results of the SPARQL queries and using the prefix mapping defined in the prefix file.\
 Example file: /output/facts.pl
+### Performance result
+At the end of the execution of the mapping, the execution time is saved to a file.
+Next to the overall execution time and the execution time of separate parts of the mapping, also the number of data copies and the mapping variant is saved to the performance result.
+The number of data copies can be changed in the Shacl2PrologLauncher if required.
+(Default value=1) Example file: /output/performance_results.csv

+## How to start the performance tests
+1. Go to Eclipse File->Export->Runnable Jar File.
+2. Chose the main class of the mapping variant and the dedicated name (MapperA.jar|MapperB.jar|MappperC.jar) and select library handling 'Package required libraries into generated JAR'.
+3. Export the jar file into the project folder of the respective mapping variant. (e.g.: /AISA-KG-Prolog-Mapper/at.jku.dke.aisa.mapperA/MapperA.jar)
+3. Start start_performance_test.bat.
+4. The results can be found in the output folder of the dedicated mapping variant.